UtoECat/muha/README.md

 # Score
 Your score is saved in dir with ./run file.
 It name is *score.cfg*.
 For down your scores to ZERO just clean all information on it.
 # What is slimeengine?
 It's a my second project, that i will make soon... maybe...
 But now it's unusable at all!
-DON'T CLONE IT NOW!
+DON'T USE IT ANYWHERE NOW!
 I will delete it, when all will be done.